fable-community/fable-pack-example/README.md

 },
 ```

-Check `manifest.json` file in this repo for all the details about the data that a media can have like `title`, `images`, `trailer`, `externalLinks`.
+Check the `manifest.json` file in this repo for all the details about the data that a media can hold: like `title`, `images`, `trailer`, `externalLinks`.

 ### Conflicts

-You media conflicts with another pack's media but you don't want to replace the other pack?
-Adding the conflicted media ids under `media.conflicts` like so, will disable those specific media while leaving the pack itself and its other content functional.
-The format is like this `pack-id[:]media-id`.
+Your media conflicts with another famous pack's media but you don't want to replace the other pack?
+Adding the conflicted media ids under `media.conflicts` like so, will disable those specific media while leaving the other pack itself and its other content functional.
+The format is like this `other-pack-id[:]conflicted-media-id`.

 ```json
 "media": {